GustavoAlovisi/Papers/README.md

 Further studies should evaluate market risk, using micro and macro variables, together with machine learning and economic information such as newswire and press-releases.

 * Fernando A.B.
-Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **Worst Case CVaR Portfolio Optimization with Multidimensional
+Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **[Papers](https://bitbucket.org/fsabino/papers)****Worst Case CVaR Portfolio Optimization with Multidimensional
 Copulas.**

 Software: R, Matlab;